inet-framework/inet/showcases/tsn/trafficshaping/underthehood/doc/index.rst

    :align: center

-The maximum number of packets that can accumulate in the queue from each stream is 20, calculated as follows: `average production interval / max residence time = 10ms / 0.5ms = 20`.
+The maximum number of packets that can accumulate in the queue from each stream is 20, calculated as follows: `max residence time / average production interval = 10ms / 0.5ms = 20`.
 Since the traffic pattern is different for the three streams, the 20 packets/stream limit is reached at different times for each of them.
 We can observe on the chart as the queue becomes satured for each stream